How to Find and Replace Using VBA (11 Ways)

 find and replace

-I will replace the names of three students Joseph Michael, Michael Anthony, and Donald Paul to Caroline Ceila, Katherine Anna, and Henry Jackson respectively at a time in this method.
+We will replace the names of three students Joseph Michael, Michael Anthony, and Donald Paul, with Caroline Ceila, Katherine Anna, and Henry Jackson, respectively.

 VBA find and replace